SWxTREC/msis/after-fork.README.md

 release?
 For example, is there an explicity vetting process, or perhaps certain time windows when a release shouldn't be made?

-### Process
+### Deploy process

-How is the app/server/project deployed?
+Run `npm version <major | minor | patch>` on the master branch.
+This will:

+* run the linter and unit tests, and abort if they fail
+* increment the version, commit the change, and create a git tag
+* push the changes and the new tag to the remote repo

+What other steps are needed to deploy the app/server/project?
 What is the process for making a release?
 Many projects will have a simple Hudson job, while others may be much more involved.

 ## FAQs and Help